-The BLS projected an 8% increase in job opportunities for civil engineers and no change for electrical and electronics engineers during the 2014-2024 decade.
-In May 2015, the BLS estimated that civil engineers received $82,220 in median yearly wages, and electrical engineers earned a median wage of $93,010.
+The BLS projected an increase as fast as the average in job opportunities for civil engineers and minimal or no change in growth for electrical and electronics engineers during the 2018-2028 decade.
+In May 2018, the BLS estimated that civil engineers received $93,720 in mean yearly wages, and electrical engineers earned a mean wage of $101,600.

 Job Duties of Utilities Engineers

 In job listings on Careerbuilder.com from November of 2014, several employers indicated that utilities engineers would require bachelor's degrees in mechanical, electrical or industrial engineering, along with about six years of related experience.
 Engineers should be able to communicate effectively, train performance improvement teams, oversee special projects, negotiate rates and improve the reliability of electricity, water and sewer services.
 Many employers also expect workers to find ways to save energy through such tasks as updating old equipment, rerouting the flow of energy or implementing more energy-efficient policies.

 The BLS stated that engineers often perform daily tasks through working with other team members.
 Workers often complete separate portions of the project, write detailed reports and then present their findings at daily or weekly meetings.
 Depending on the type of employer, some utilities engineer teams may have to present projects to city officials and other investors.
 Those involved with city planning, for instance, may have to show how the project will serve the public, the amount of energy that will be produced and the overall cost of the project.